kolkhis/lac/src/contributing.md

 Below are links to the necessary materials to build out the course templates:

-- Ancillary unit videos provided by Scott: <https://www.youtube.com/watch?v=eHB8WKWz2eQ&list=PLyuZ_vuAWmprPIqsG11yoUG49Z5dE5TDu>
+Ancillary unit videos provided by Scott: <https://www.youtube.com/watch?v=eHB8WKWz2eQ&list=PLyuZ_vuAWmprPIqsG11yoUG49Z5dE5TDu>

-- PDF and docs directly related to each Unit of the course: {Placeholder}
+PDF and docs directly related to each Unit of the course: <https://discord.com/channels/611027490848374811/1098309490681598072>